Music stand: Keyboard instruments

 Pianos, harpsichords, organs, and many post-1980s electronic keyboards have some type of rack or stand to hold sheet music and scores.
 On some grand pianos, the music stand can be removed when a performer is playing from memory.
 On some electronic or electric keyboards, the stand can be removed to facilitate transportation and avoid damage.
-On some digital pianos designed for use in a private home or studio, the music rack is permanently installed.
+On some digital pianos designed for use in a private home or studio, the music rack is permanently installed, though it may fold down.
 Most keyboardists who regularly transport electronic keyboards use stage pianos, or MIDI controller keyboards along with a sound module; on these instruments, all of the accessories (music rack, keyboard stand, sustain pedal) can be disconnected.

-Challenges
+Lighting

 In opera, ballet and musical theater, the orchestra (or band in the case of musicals) often plays in an orchestra pit in front of and at a lower level than the main performance stage.
 For dramatic reasons, the stage may be darkened at times during the performance, and the house lights turned off.
 In order to see, small stand lights are clipped onto the tops of the stands and to avoid having the stand lights distract audience members, some have cloth "hoods" over the lights.
 Originally, stand lights were incandescent and mains supplied but in the 2000s, as LED lights became more affordable, battery powered LED lights became widely used.
 A Canadian viola player invented a stand with a built-in LED light, for dark performing settings.